 One of Annalu’s long-standing interests is the development of narrative skills in children with complex communication needs (CCN).
 These non-speaking children face the additional challenge of severe physical disability when accessing a communication aids.
 In particular she has shown that typical narrative development stages can be observed in such children when using systems which support narrative creation and narration.
 Annalu has managed several research projects at the School of Computing including WriteTalk, ICU-Talk, STANDUP, “How was School Today…?” and the CHRONICLES projects (all funded by the Engineering and Physical Sciences Research Council).

 Annalu has over a hundred publications in research journals, including seminal papers on narrative and AAC.
 She has authored book chapters on AAC and Assistive Technology.
 She has also translated a children’s book into Blissymbolics.
 She belongs to many organisations and committees dealing with issues facing people with disabilities and was awarded the Shirley MacNaughton Award for Exemplary Communication in recognition of her leadership in the field of AAC in 1996.
-She spent two months in Australia in 2003 on a visiting scholarship at the University of Sydney.
+She spent two months in Australia in 2003 on a visiting scholarship (MS Word format) at the University of Sydney.

 Annalu is an honorary chaplain within the University’s Chaplaincy team.
 Annalu trained part-time for the ordained ministry at the Theological Institute of the Scottish Episcopal Church (Anglican) in Edinburgh from September 2001 to June 2004, gaining a Diploma in Theology for Ministry.
 She was ordained deacon in 2004 and was priested in 2005 – she served her curacy at St Margaret’s Church from 2004 to 2007.
 She served as a team priest on the ministry team of the linked charges of St John the Baptist, St Margaret and St Martin in Dundee until Epiphany 2014.